rakutentech/code-coverage-dashboard/docs/content/usage/installation.md

 To use the Code Coverage Dashboard, you need to host the Code Coverage Dashboard server in your environment first and then add the following 2 actions to the repository.

-※ Please refer [here](../getting_started/installation.md) about how to host the Code Coverage Dashboard server.

 <br>

 # __on push / on pull request__ : Publish code coverage report